nomelif/Audionodes/README.md

 On Arch, this would be `sudo pacman -S sdl2 fluidsynth`.

-On other systems, try to install similar packages.
+On other distributions, try to install similar packages.

-Download the plugin in zip format for your appropriate platform under Releases, and install it just like any other Blender plugin.
+Download the plugin in zip format for Linux under Releases, and install it just like any other Blender plugin.

 ### I am running macOS